 2004 Boston Red Sox / Franchise: Boston Red Sox / BR Team Page

 History, Comments, Contributions

-The 2004 Boston Red Sox became the only team to ever come back from a 0-3 deficit in a best of 7 series by beating the Yankees in the 2004 ALCS.
+The 2004 Boston Red Sox became the only baseball team to ever come back from a 0-3 deficit in a best-of-seven series by beating the New York Yankees in the 2004 ALCS.
 The series was highlighted by two 4+ hour games (Games 4 and 5) both which stretched into extra innings.
-David Ortiz hit a walkoff HR in Game 4 and a walkoff single up the middle in Game 5.
+David Ortiz hit a walk-off homer in Game 4 and a walk-off single up the middle in Game 5.
 Curt Schilling provided extra dramatics by pitching Game 6 on a bad ankle with blood soaking through his sock.